genomicsclass/labs/intro/introduction.Rmd

 # Acknowledgements

-The authors would like to thank Alexandra Nones for her proofreading the manuscript during its various stages.
+The authors would like to thank Alex Nones for proofreading the manuscript during its various stages.
 Also, thanks to Karl Broman for contributing the "Plots to Avoid" section and to Stephanie Hicks for designing some of the exercises.

 This book was conceived during the teaching of several HarvardX courses, coordinated by Heather Sternshein.
 We are also grateful to all the students whose questions and comments helped us improve the book.
 The courses were